nymtech/service-grants/service_grants/template.md

 Why do you want to run a Gateway and Network Requester? * Please briefly describe what these nodes do, why you wish to maintain these nodes, and which service you would like to support with your Network Requester below:
 ```
 Gateways provide a destination for mixnet packets.
-Most of the internet doesn't use encrypted Sphinx packets, so the gateway acts as a destination, sort of like a mailbox, for messages.
+Most of the internet doesn't use encrypted Sphinx packets, so the gateway acts as a destination, sort of like a mailbox, for messages..

 Nym clients connect to gateways.
 Messages are automatically piped to connected clients and deleted from the gateway's disk storage.
 If a client is offline when a message arrives, it will be stored for later retrieval.
 When the client connects, all messages will be delivered, and deleted from the gateway's disk.